 EE has even started experimenting with 300Mbps LTE-Advanced, though so far that's only available to select companies in London's Tech City.

-Neither O2 or Vodafone can come close to that yet, but both networks standard 4G speeds are similar to EE's, coming in at around five times faster than 3G.
+O2, Three and Vodafone can't come close to that yet, but all three networks standard 4G speeds are similar to EE's, coming in at around five times faster than 3G.

 Why is 4G so fast?